Earl Young (drummer): Career

 Young featured prominently on many Philadelphia International Records (PIR) recordings before moving on to Salsoul Records as part of the house band for the label.
 He recorded extensively at Philadelphia's Sigma Sound Studios as part of the group of musicians knows as MFSB.
 In a 2005 interview with Modern Drummer magazine, bassist Anthony Jackson was asked whether he recalled working with Young: "Yes, of course.
 That was back in the days when I was working with Gamble & Huff in Philadelphia.
 I didn't get to do too much with Earl because I was usually playing with Billy Paul's band, and Norman Farrington was on drums.
 But as I continued working for Gamble & Huff, I did a few sessions with Earl.
 My big Earl project was the O'Jays' "For The Love Of Money".
 I was astounded by his power.
 It may not come through on the records, but he is an ass-kicker.
 Listen to a classic Earl Young track like Harold Melvin & The Blue Notes' "If You Don't Know Me By Now".
 There's no click track.
 Earl had the drummer's equivalent of perfect pitch.
 I only saw the term referred to once, and it's called 'infallible rhythm.'
 Nobody has absolutely perfect time, but you find people like Buddy Rich and Tony Williams who can play without the time drifting.
 I've also seen studio drumming great James Gadson demonstrate infallible rhythm.
 I've seen him overdub drums on a track without a click track, and it's just perfect.
 I haven't spoken to Earl Young since we cut that record, but I've never forgotten those sessions.
 Earl stands as one of the great drummers.
 I'll never forget the impact that he made."

 In 1989, newcomers Ten City sought out Young to work on their first album for the house music scene, and even commissioned Young to remix of some of the material and as a session drummer.

 In September 2008, Young joined some other ex-MFSB musicians on the Carl Dixon/Bobby Eli session at Eli's Studio E in Philadelphia where four new songs were recorded.
 The rhythm section included Young, Eli, Dennis Harris (the cousin of the Philadelphia guitarist Norman Harris) on guitar, Jimmy Williams (bass guitar), T Conway (keyboards) and Rikki Hicks (percussion).
 Vocalists on the session were the Philadelphia harmony group Double Exposure performing "Soul Recession", and Chiquita Green.

+In 2024 he was featured in the PBS series Disco: Soundtrack of a Revolution.